 In 1953, the Renmin University started with correspondence education and this was later on copied by numerous other universities and colleges throughout China.

-In the magazine Chinese Youth Bulletin, a publication of the All China Federation of Democratic Youth, a student of Tsinghua People's University, explains the purpose of his study.
+In the magazine Chinese Youth Bulletin, a publication of the All China Federation of Democratic Youth, a student of Tsinghua People's University, explained the purpose of his study.

 "Theory is closely linked up with practice throughout the four years.
 Take me for example, I am studying metal processing.
 I will have three stages of practical training in our leading factories for 28 weeks; first, as a technical worker, under the guidance of a foreman; second, as assistant to the head of a workshop in a factory, and third, as assistant to an engineer.
 Finally, I will be asked make rationalisation proposals.
 If examinations the university and the factory show they are sound, they will be adopted.
 "So I am confident when I graduate, I will have had good, practical engineering experience that will qualify me fully for my profession."